 After the catastrophic gas leak, the factory was locked up and left to rot, with all the chemicals and wastes still there.
 Union Carbide left the factory and its surrounds without cleaning them.

 As each year’s monsoon battered the decaying plant and rain overflowed the huge ‘ponds’, the toxins seeped down through the soil, and filtered into underground channels and pools.
-Wells drawn from these ground water pools serve around 50,000 people living in eighteen townships.
+Wells drawn from these ground water pools serve around tesn of thousands of families, living in fourty two townships.
 Among them is JP Nagar, the community most devastated by the gases of 1984.

 Carbide’s deadly secret